 - Heat water in a saucepan on high until it comes to a full boil.
 Combine all dried herbs together in a bowl.

-- When water boils, turn down heat wait until water is simmering, add dry herbs and grate in fresh herbs.
+- When water boils, turn down heat wait until water is simmering, add dry herbs.
 Mix and simmer for 30 minutes or until water is reduced to 2 cups.

 - Strain herbs using a mesh strainer.
 Press the herb mixture into the strainer using a wooden spoon to extract as much juice from the herbs as possible.

 - Allow liquid to cool to room temperature.
 Measure honey and add it to your liquid.
 Mix well.

 - Bottle, label, and store in the refrigerator.

 For prevention, adults take 1 tbsp daily and children take 1-2 tsp. daily.